 News

-(LifeSiteNews) – Thirteen states now ban nearly all abortions, and several more may enforce new pro-life laws in the coming weeks and months following the Supreme Court’s historic ruling in Dobbs v.
+(LifeSiteNews) – Fourteen states now ban nearly all abortions following the Supreme Court’s historic ruling in Dobbs v.
 Jackson Women’s Health Organization.

-See which states have the toughest pro-life laws, which are sanctuaries for abortion, and what comes next in the fight to defend life in America with LifeSite’s interactive map.
-Click on the blue, yellow, and some red states for more information.
-The hover function may not work with ad blockers enabled or on mobile devices.
-The map and guide have been updated to reflect the results of the 2022 midterm elections.
+See which states have the strongest pro-life laws, which are “havens” for abortion, and what comes next in the fight for life with LifeSite’s map of abortion laws.
+Click on the blue and yellow states for more information.
+For mobile devices, click and hold the individual states to see the descriptions.

 AL AK AZ AR CA CO CT DE FL GA HI ID IL IN IA KS KY LA ME MD MA MI MN MS MO MT NE NV NH NJ NM NY NC ND OH OK OR PA RI SC SD TN TX UT VT VA WA WV WI WY DC

-You can find more information about pro-life developments and the constantly shifting landscape of abortion in America in the guide below.
+You can find more information about pro-life developments and the constantly shifting landscape of abortion in America in the article below.

-Clinics shuttering: The bans are a devastating blow to the abortion industry: Since June 24, clinics have halted abortions in Alabama, Arkansas, Idaho, Kentucky, Louisiana, Mississippi, Missouri, Oklahoma, South Dakota, Tennessee, Texas, West Virginia, and Wisconsin.
-Abortions initially stopped in Arizona, Indiana, Utah, and Wyoming but have resumed for now due to temporary court orders.
+Clinics shuttering: The bans are a devastating blow to the abortion industry: Since June 24, 2022, abortion facilities have halted abortions in Alabama, Arkansas, Idaho, Indiana, Kentucky, Louisiana, Mississippi, Missouri, North Dakota, Oklahoma, South Dakota, Tennessee, Texas, and West Virginia.
+Abortions initially stopped in Arizona, Utah, Wisconsin, and Wyoming but have resumed for now due to court rulings.

-Life-saving: Recent data from the Society of Family Planning shows that abortions declined by 10,000 in the initial two months following the reversal of Roe v.
-Wade, and an analysis published by the pro-life Charlotte Lozier Institute found that Texas’ births increased by 5,000 between March and July, indicating that the state’s heartbeat law saved thousands of lives.
+Life-saving: Data from the pro-abortion Society of Family Planning last year shows that abortions declined by 10,000 in the initial two months following the reversal of Roe v.
+Wade.
+An analysis published by the pro-life Charlotte Lozier Institute found that Texas’ births increased by 5,000 between March and July 2022, indicating that the state’s heartbeat law saved thousands of lives.

-Nearly one-third of women aged 13 to 44 in the U.S. live in states where total or near-total bans have taken effect, including over 6 million in Texas alone.
-For many of those women, the nearest abortion facility could be hundreds of miles away.
+Around one-third of women aged 13 to 44 in the U.S. now live in states where total or near-total bans have taken effect, including more than 6 million in Texas alone.
+For many of those women, the nearest abortion facility is hundreds of miles away.

-Few exceptions: Most states with bans in effect post-Roe prohibit abortion for both rape and incest, in a striking testament to increased awareness of the personhood of the unborn and a break with longtime Republican policy.
+Few exceptions: Most states with bans at conception prohibit abortion both for rape and incest, in a striking testament to the increased awareness of the personhood of the unborn and a break with longtime Republican policy.

 READ: New documentary shows the truth about abortion “exceptions”

-But abortionists lament that exemptions in the newly-enforceable bans are often so narrow that they make them hesitant to perform any abortions at all for fear of prosecution and make it impossible to maintain a clinic.
+Abortionists lament that exemptions in the newly-enforceable bans are often so narrow as to make them hesitant to commit any abortions for fear of prosecution and make it impossible to maintain a clinic.

 Despite false claims by Democrats and pro-abortion activists, no state prohibits treatment for miscarriage or ectopic pregnancies, according to the Charlotte Lozier Institute.
-Nearly all states explicitly exempt pregnant women who obtain abortions from criminal penalties.
+Nearly every state explicitly exempts pregnant women who obtain abortions from criminal penalties.

 ALABAMA – Ban throughout pregnancy

-ARIZONA – Ban at 15 weeks, ban throughout pregnancy (blocked)
+ARIZONA – 15-week ban; ban throughout pregnancy (blocked)

 Arizona has a pre-Roe law from 1901 that bans abortion throughout pregnancy with penalties of up to five years in prison for anyone who aborts a woman’s baby or helps her to do so.
 The only exception is when an abortion would be “necessary to save [the mother’s] life.”